BETATry an improved version of this page

-Childminders care for babies, toddlers and children in their own home, and support their learning and development.
+Childminders care for babies, toddlers and children in their own home, supporting their learning and development.

 1. Entry requirements

 If you want to care for children under 8 for more than 2 hours a day, you'll need to register with OFSTED.
 Before you register, you'll usually need: